bigcommerce/dev-docs/docs/api-docs/catalog/price-list-overview.md

 ## Price list assignments

 The price list assignment assigns a price list to a specific sales channel.
-This association lets you define custom pricing for shoppers only on a specific external site or platform.
+This association lets you define custom pricing for shoppers on storefront channels, but doesn't affect pricing in different omnichannel environments (Facebook, Amazon, Instagram, eBay, etc).

 See [Channels, Sites, and Routes](https://developer.bigcommerce.com/api-reference/cart-checkout/channels-listings-api) for further documentation.